TIBHannover/BacDiveR/.github/CONTRIBUTING.md

 or 2 (non-holi)days.
 Please:

-*  Create a separate Git branch for each PR, preferably off the [`development`][dev] branch and with its an issue number prepended to your [branch's name][bn].
+*  Create a separate Git branch for each PR, preferably off the [`development`][dev] branch and with an issue number prepended to your [branch's name][bn].
 *  Style all added or modified code with `styler::style_pkg()`.
 Using RStudio's built-in `Shift`+`Ctrl/Cmd`+`A` is also fine ("Code Tools" menu > "Reformat Code").
 *  Run `devtools::document()` in case you modified any function documentation